eletesta/dac19-experiments/README.md

 ### Create table with results

-The tables are both printed on the screen and saved in .tex format.
+The tables are saved in .tex format.

 EPFL benchmarks: